Diy Headboard With Wings

 Best headboard_diy References website

-*tutorial example is for a king size bed.
-Start to finish to make your own.
+Make sure that the boards are flush with the edge of the plywood, then secure with screws.
 The (8) pink parts are to make the two wings and the blue part goes on the top back of the headboard in between where each of the wings are attached.
+Screw the 1×4 to the plywood wings.

 Below Is The Cut List For The Headboard.